 Like the singing fighter in church I watched,

-It’s Summertime dad, from above watch a partying writer in flight.
+It’s Summertime, dad, and from above watch a partying writer in flight.

-Because the experience is how Budd will fly this.
+Because the experience is how Budd flies this.

 Born and raised in Portland, Oregon, Budd writes to encourage readers to explore the depths of their inner ocean, an unexplored self, because it's fun once you get through the emotional part...
 “The world around us is our vehicle, what you'll read is how I digest it.” -Budd